Onemind-Services-LLC/cloudmydc-docs/docs/Database/MySQL-MariaDB-Percona/Backup-Restore Add-On.md

 ## Database Backup/Restore Add-On

-**[Database Backup](https://cloudmydc.com/)** add-on is compatible with all the MySQL-based (MySQL/MariaDB/Percona), PostgreSQL, and Redis databases in the Virtuozzo Application Platform.
+**[Database Backup](https://cloudmydc.com/)** add-on is compatible with all the MySQL-based (MySQL/MariaDB/Percona), PostgreSQL, and Redis databases in the CloudMyDc Application Platform.
 It works in tandem with [Backup Storage](https://cloudmydc.com/) to help users automatically create and store database backups at the remote storage.

 :::danger Note